Tags: DigIn, DigIn21, Magazine, DigInMagazine, SeptOct, Fall

 Prepare Your Pantry

-Help your child stay focused and re-fueled with healthful, grab-and-go snacks.
+Stay focused and re-fueled with healthful, grab-and-go snacks.
 Fill your pantry with whole grains, nuts, seeds, dried and shelf-stable fruit and aseptically sealed milk, so nourishing snacks are only an arm’s length away when packing backpacks and sports bags.
 Wholesome snacks help maintain energy without causing the peaks and valleys seen in blood sugar when eating treats, while also providing servings toward daily Food Group goals.

 Get Kids Cooking

-Teaching your child how to plan healthful snacks and meals is a life lesson that will prove a time saver for your family in years to come.
+Teaching children how to plan healthful snacks and meals is a life lesson that will prove a time saver for your family in years to come.
 Snacks could be something simple like a trail mix made from granola, nuts and dried fruit divided into individual portions.
 Dinner may include a salad whipped up from pre-washed, pre-cut veggies.
 Whichever skill level your youngster has, they can help and not only learn how to contribute but also develop self-esteem to build upon.

 Learn All There Is